-Saturday marks the 58th anniversary (June 12th, 1963) of the Beach Boys recording two of their most memorable early hits, “Surfer Girl” and “Little Deuce Coupe,” at Hollywood’s Western Recorders.
+Sunday (June 12th, 1963) marks the 59th anniversary of the Beach Boys recording two of their most memorable early hits, “Surfer Girl” and “Little Deuce Coupe,” at Hollywood’s Western Recorders.
 “Surfer Girl” was written and sung by Brian Wilson, who also produced the track.
 Wilson has stated over the years that it was the first song he ever composed.
 Wilson, who usually was never far from a piano, actually wrote the song while driving and created the song’s entire melody without the aid of an instrument.
 Wilson has gone on record saying that he wrote the tune after being inspired by “When You Wish Upon A Star,” from the Disney film Pinocchio.

 “Little Deuce Coupe,” which featured lyrics by Wilson’s collaborator Roger Christian, included the original band lineup of Mike Love on lead vocals, Brian Wilson on bass, Carl Wilson and David Marks on guitars, and Dennis Wilson on drums.

 The song was a double A-sided hit, with “Surfer Girl” peaking at Number Seven and “Little Deuce Coupe” getting as high as Number 15.
 Both songs were featured on the group’s Surfer Girl album, which peaked later that year at Number Seven.
 Over the years, both songs have become a permanent fixture in the Beach Boys’ live concerts.